Through breast reduction surgery it is possible to raise, reshape and reduce large breasts.

 - Asymmetry of the breasts

-- Partial or total loss of nipple and areola
+- Partial or total loss of the nipple and areola

 - Need for further surgery to treat complications

-- Revisional surgery to correct any unevenness between the 2 sides
+- Revisional surgery to correct any unevenness between the two sides

 - A blood clot in the legs (DVT), which can move to the lungs and may be life threatening

 Breast reduction surgery is covered by private health insurance and carries an MBS code (45520).
-If your policy covers this item number then you are in luck as your insurance will cover a large chunk of your hospital and operation costs.
+If your policy covers this item number, you are in luck as your insurance will cover a large chunk of your hospital and operation costs.

 Unfortunately recent NSW Health guidelines has deemed breast reduction surgery as a cosmetic procedure and thus not able to be performed in a public hospital.
 I think this is a rather harsh stance as some women are very worthy candidates for reduction surgery in the public sector.

-Costs associated with a breast reduction varies between: $9000-$14000 depending on a number of factors:
+Costs associated with a breast reduction varies between $14,000-$17,000 depending on a number of factors, including:

 - Anaesthetist’s fees